 1. Expect it to feel uncomfortable.

 Hey, you’re looking for spinning tips for beginners, right?
 Then bear this in mind.
-I will tell you RIGHT now that if you’re not accustomed to sitting on a bike, you will feel a little pain or bruising after your first few workouts.
+I will tell you RIGHT now that if you’re not accustomed to sitting on a bike, you will feel a little pain or bruising after your first time (or even a few workouts).

 Now I never wear them because my body has toughened up a bit. 🙂